zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 The following listing is an example of a low-level lossless mapping in Scala.
 The source and target objects are plain maps, whose values can be other maps or scalar values.
-The result of the mapping procedure is a map representing a scanned banknote, whose single property `isExported` combines properties from the item and the banknote record in the database.
+The result of the mapping procedure is a map representing a scanned currency, whose single property `isExported` combines properties from the item and the currency record in the database.
 The result also wraps the source objects (item, exemplar) so as not to loose the track of its origin.